 Either you are a marketer, blogger, or business owner, page builder becomes a necessity.
 It can amplify your website’s visitors, leads, conversion rate, and overall performance.

-So, how to find a page building plugin that suits all of your needs?
+So, how to find a WordPress page builder that suits all of your needs?
 Well, there are some things you should consider before you go for one.

 There was a time when only the people with coding knowledge could build a website, create pages, and modify it.
 But things have been changed since WordPress started to make it easier.

-Nowadays you won’t need any technical expertise to get your website page built.
-Now even just following some simple steps, you can create a WordPress site at ease.
+Nowadays, you won’t need any technical expertise to get your website page built.
+Now even just following some simple steps, you can create a WordPress site with ease.

 But back then, customizing your landing page, blog or product page had still required manual HTML input.
-This hurdle initiates the idea of page building plugins, a dynamic tool that would let anyone build their web page with zero coding effort.
+This hurdle initiates the idea of a page builder plugin.
+It is a dynamic tool that would let anyone build their web page with zero coding effort.